psjss/ICURY/README.md

 # ICURY
 Smart contract for ICURY token
-Icury Token is cryptocurrency if the icecat. please check their website https://iceclog.com/
+Icury Token is cryptocurrency of the icecat. please check their website https://iceclog.com/